thingsboard/thingsboard.github.io/docs/user-guide/rule-engine-2-0/tutorials/create-clear-alarms.md

 ###### Node C: **Clear Alarm**
 - Add the **Clear Alarm** node and connect it to the **Filter Script** node with a relation type **False**. <br>
-  This node loads the latest Alarm with configured Alarm Type for Message Originator **Thermostat Home**<br> and Clears alarm if it exists in case if the published temperature is in expected time range (script node returns False).
+  This node loads the latest Alarm with configured Alarm Type for Message Originator **Thermostat Home**<br> and Clears alarm if it exists in case if the published temperature is in expected range (script node returns False).

 - Enter the Name field as **Clear Alarm** and the Alarm type as **Critical Temperature**.